Ntchisi District: Government and administrative divisions

 Since the 2009 election most of these constituencies (except Ntchisi North East, which has been held by members of the Malawi Congress Party) have been held by members of the Malawi Congress Party.
+The MCP's Olipa Chimangeni was elected in 2014 for the north east constituency.
+She was re-elected in 2019 where she was one of 45 women elected to a parliament with 193 seats.

+Jacquiline Chikuta became the MP for Ntchisi, North in 2019.
+She served until her death in 2021 as a result on the COVID-19 pandemic.

 Tourism

 The main attraction is the 75 square kilometer Ntchisi Mountain Forest Reserve on Ntchisi Mountain, which is one of the last areas to preserve some species of indigenous plants.
 There also is a lodge specially designed for international tourists.